-Applying settings
+Adjusting settings

-Ensure you have selected a suitable type of heating and set a temperature of at least 100 °C. Otherwise, rapid heating cannot be activated.
+Ensure you have selected a suitable heating type and set a temperature of at least 100 °C. Otherwise, Rapid heating cannot be activated.

-- 1. Set the type of heating and temperature. - 2.
-Touch the "Rapid heating" text field.
-"On" is displayed in the text field.
-A confirmation message appears on the display.
+1. Set the heating type and temperature.

+2. Touch the SS field.

+The symbol lights up red.
+A confirmation note appears on the display.

-When rapid heating comes to an end, an audible signal sounds and a message appears on the display.
-"Off" is displayed in the text field.
+When Rapid heating comes to an end, an audible signal sounds and a note appears on the display.
+The symbol is no longer lit up.
 Place your dish in the cooking compartment.

-Note: The "Cooking time" time-setting option starts at the same time as rapid heating.
-Therefore, only set a cooking time when rapid heating has come to an end.
+Note: The "cooking time" time-setting option starts at the same time as Rapid heating.
+Therefore, only set a cooking time when Rapid heating has come to an end.